UQ-PAC/BASIL/readme.md

 - `bap` with the ASLp plugin
 - `readelf`
-- cross-compiliation toolchains:
+- cross-compiliation toolchains, e.g.:
     - `gcc-13-aarch64-linux-gnu`
     - `clang`

+This can be installed using the [nix packages](https://github.com/katrinafyi/pac-nix).

+The `dev` podman container also contains these tools and can be used by mounting current directory into the container as described at [docker/readme.md](docker/readme.md).

 [BAP](https://github.com/BinaryAnalysisPlatform/bap) can be installed by following the instructions in the link given.

-This can also be installed using the [nix package](https://github.com/katrinafyi/pac-nix).

 Given a AArch64/ARM64 binary file (`*.out`), the `.adt` file can be produced by running